karl-johan-grahn/phd_topic_ideas/content/efficiency.md

 Efficiency should be flexible to define, for example by using Data Envelopment Analysis (DEA).

 ## Questions/hypotheses

-what is the role of leadership in this context how is leader-follower relationship affected by optimization of match quality how much emotions are needed

 * Group efficiency: Optimal number of people in software development teams in terms of economic productivity
 * Which performance-based incentives are relevant for engineers